ethmarks/ethmarks.github.io/content/posts/partialtocomponent.md

 ### Web Components

-This site uses Hugo partials that insert the header and footer HTML into the rendered page at build time, but they don't work without Hugo.
-The best way to dynamically insert a snippet of HTML into a page is to use JavaScript Web Components.
-[Web Components are supported by basically every browser](https://caniuse.com/custom-elementsv1) and only use JavaScript, meaning they'll work on every device and with every build process.
+The way that this site inserts HTML is by using Hugo partials, but this only works with Hugo.
+The best universal solution is to use JavaScript Web Components.
+Web Components are [supported by basically every browser](https://caniuse.com/custom-elementsv1) and only use JavaScript, meaning they'll work on every device and with every build process.

 The only question is how to get the data from the HTML partials into a JavaScript file.

 ### Zed Agent

-I was curious to see how the [Zed Agent](https://zed.dev/agentic) would approach this problem.
+I was curious to see how the [Zed Agent](https://zed.dev/agentic) would approach this problem without any supervision.
 I had no intention of using the code that it came up with, but I thought that this would be a good opportunity to experiment with vibe coding.
 I set Zed to use Claude Sonnet 4 and gave it the following prompt.

 > **User**  \
 > I want a script, accessible at `/js/ethmarks-components.js`, that defines two Web Components whose content is the same as @header.html and @footer.html.
 It is absolutely cardinally important that the code be DRY, so you can't just copy the HTMl.
 Instead, you'll have to do something clever with Hugo that dynamically creates a JS file and publishes it.